Coping With Bad Weather

 Advice on setting up fireworks for safe firing in the wind and rain.

-Then, we’ll run through important things to consider when it’s windy, including how to change your set up to cater for wind direction and how strong a wind is too strong.
+Then, I’ll run through important things to consider when it’s windy, including how to change your set up to cater for wind direction and how strong a wind is too strong.

 Table of contents: